dansasser/mvlm-training/docs/prioritary_mvlm.md

 ## Architecture

+`PrioritaryMVLM` builds on the lightweight `SIMONEModel` transformer.
-`PrioritaryMVLM` wraps a minimal GPT-2 language model provided by the `transformers` library.
-The model can be paired with `PrioritaryTokenizer` and trained using `PrioritaryTrainer` for experiments and fine-tuning.
+The model pairs with `PrioritaryTokenizer` and can be trained using `PrioritaryTrainer` for experiments and fine-tuning.

 ## Training